What is the New Apostolic Reformation? Is it Biblical?

 The NAR movement does not believe that the gospel of salvation or that the message of Christ’s finished work on the cross is a complete gospel.
 They do not believe that the message of the cross or salvation is a sufficient message of why Jesus Christ came to earth.

 The NAR believe and teach that salvation is “quantitative” and that their own version of the gospel of the “kingdom” is “qualitative”.

 They believe that when Christians take over 7 systems of influence which they call the 7 Mountain Mandate – then they will bring the kingdom of God to earth.
 They also teach that Christ cannot come unless Christians supposedly take dominion of all the 7 mountains.
 And so the NAR believe that their own version of the gospel of the “kingdom” is a complete gospel.

 Their 7 Mountain Mandate consists of taking dominion of the following: 1) government, 2) media, 3) family, 4) business/finance, 5) education, 6) church/religion, and 7) arts/entertainment.

 Therefore within the movement, NAR key phrases such as “kingdom”, “dominion”, “mountains”, “unity”, “anointing”, “reformation” and even “gospel” are often interlinked but these words have a totally different meaning to the NAR than what the Bible actually teaches.

 3. DOMINIONISM and WEALTH TRANSFER

 Most NAR leaders and churches are also known for promoting the heretic prosperity gospel and word of faith theology.
-When such false doctrines are further combined with their 7 Mountain Mandate agenda or the NAR version of the gospel of the “kingdom”, this whole concoction of doctrines further points to the NAR agenda of Dominionism and a great wealth transfer.
+When such false doctrines are further combined with their 7 Mountain Mandate agenda or the NAR version of the gospel of the “kingdom”, this whole concoction of doctrines further points to the NAR agenda of Dominionism and a supposed expectation of a “great wealth transfer”.